The coinage of Apollonia and Dyrrhachium:

 2. The Apollo denar

-The series got its name from the obverse: Head of Apollo, facing left.
-There is one or two names in field left, antoclockwise; in the genitive case.
+The series got its name from the obverse: Head of Apollo, (facing left or right).
+There is one or two names in field left, anticlockwise; in the genitive case.
 The reverse shows three nymphs dancing around the fire of the Nymphaeum, the outer ones may hold torches.
 Ethnic attribute Α-Π-Ο-Λ is between the dancers.
 Two positions of the fire can be seen: between the 1st and 2nd, or between the 2nd and 3rd.
 There can be one, two, or even three names in the exergue.
 The first is always in the nominative case; the third is usually in the genitive.
 It appears that the second and third name is the two names of the same person; the occasional presence of the masculine definite article in the genitive case (TOY) between them suggests this.
-Thus, in this coin series, the eponymous person's name is on the obverse; the moneyer' name is on the rverse, where there can be two of them.
+Thus, in this coin series, the eponymous person's name is on the obverse; the moneyer' name is on the reverse, where there can be two of them.

 Bionos-Zoilos Apollo denar.
 Obv.
 Laureate head of Apollo facing left.
 BIΩNOΣ (Bionos, 'of Bion') left in field anticlockwise.
-Rev. Three nymphs hand in hand dancing, fire between the first and second; the outer ones holding torches.
+Rev. Three nymphs hand in hand dancing, fire between the second and third; outer ones holding torches.
 [Z]ΩIΛOΣ (Zoilos) in the exergue.
 3.97 g, 18.8 mm.
 SNG Tubingen 1322.

 3. Half denar (quinar)

 The obverse of the half denar shows head of Pallas Athena in Corinthian helmet facing left, and a magistrate name in the genitive case on the obverse.
-Reverse: obelisk between the first and second parts of the ethnic attribute ΑΠΟΛΛΩ/ΝΙΑΤΑΝ embraced by the two parts of a name in the nominative case.
+Reverse: obelisk embraced by the two parts of a name in the nominative case, ΑΠΟΛΛΩ/NIATAN.